Crymych and Boncath

-Activities - Crymych straddles the Celtic Trail, a long distance cycle route created by Sustrans.
+Crymych straddles the Celtic Trail, a long distance cycle route created by Sustrans.
 The Celtic Trail starts at the Severn Bridge and carries on to loop around the coast of Pembrokeshire.
-It follows little used country lanes and links together as many interesting places and landscapes as possible.
+It follows little-used country lanes and links together as many interesting places and landscapes as possible.

-Attractions - Crymych is the best starting point for a walk over The Preselis called The Golden Road, an ancient track way along the ridge of the mountains.
-Highlights on the route includes Foel Drygarn, a Bronze Age and Iron Age hill fort and Carn Menyn where you can see outcrops of spotted dolerite, thought to be the place where the Stonehenge Bluestone originates from.
+Crymych is the best starting point for a walk over The Preselis called The Golden Road, an ancient trackway along the ridge of the mountains.
+Highlights on the route include Foel Drygarn, a Bronze Age and Iron Age hill fort and Carn Menyn where you can see outcrops of spotted dolerite, thought to be the place where the Stonehenge Bluestone originates from.

-Attractions - A fabulous concert hall has been built at another nearby mansion house, Rhos Y Gilwen with a varied programme of classical and folk music.
+In Boncath a fabulous concert hall has been built at a nearby mansion house, Rhosygilwen with a varied programme of classical and folk music.

 The Cilwendeg Shell House Hermitage, to the east of Boncath, is a most remarkable ornamental grotto, and a rare survival in West Wales.
 It was built in the late 1820s for Morgan Jones the Younger (1787-1840), who inherited the Cilwendeg estate upon the death of his uncle.

-The Cilwendeg Shell House and the Capel Colman Church are both open for public viewing
+The Cilwendeg Shell House Hermitage and the Capel Colman Church are both open for public viewing

-Food and drink - Boncath has a pub offering meals with further pubs in Newchapel (1 ½ miles) and Abercych (4 miles) Boncath does have a small village shop
+Boncath has a pub offering meals with further pubs in Newchapel (1 ½ miles) and Abercych (4 miles) Boncath does have a small village shop.

-Accommodation - The accommodation in Boncath itself is limited.
+The accommodation in Crymych and Boncath is limited.
 There are a few B&Bs and guesthouses in neighbouring villages but the nearest hotels would be in Cardigan or Llechryd.
-There aren't any camp sites and touring caravan parks very close but there are quite a few good self catering cottages in neighbouring villages.
+There aren’t any campsites and touring caravan parks very close but there are quite a few good self-catering cottages in neighbouring villages.
+Search for accommodation.